srid/neuron-template/README.md

-# How to publish your own [neuron](https://neuron.zettel.page/) site
+# How to publish your own [neuron] site

-[neuron](https://neuron.zettel.page/) is a note-taking app optimized for publishing, and you can use this template repository to get started with [publishing](https://neuron.zettel.page/778816d3.html) your own neuron site that looks like [one of these](https://neuron.zettel.page/examples.html).
+[neuron] is a note-taking app optimized for publishing, and you can use this template repository to get started with [publishing](https://neuron.zettel.page/778816d3.html) your own neuron site that looks like [one of these][examples].

 - Go to <https://github.com/srid/neuron-template/generate>
 - Give your new repository a name, say `mynotes`